an image alt text

 Land Acknowledgment

 McGill University is based in Tiohtiá:ke/Montreal, the traditional and unceded territory of the Kanien’keha:ka (Mohawk) - a place which has long served as a site of meeting and exchange amongst many First Nations including the Kanien’kehá:ka of the Haudenosaunee Confederacy (also referred to as the Iroquois or Six Nations Confederacy), Huron/Wendat, Abenaki, and Anishinaabeg.
+At present, I am based in Thunder Bay, Ontario, on the land of the Anishnawbe people and the Treaty territory of the Fort William First Nations.
 As a field-based researcher, I am constantly working on lands that belong to Indigenous nations.
 At Angel Island-California, I am working on the lands of Coast Miwok, Muwekma-Ohlone, and Graton Rancheria nations.
 At Towanda-Pennsylvania, I worked on the lands of Haudenosaunee Confederacy and Susquehannock nation.
 At Kutch-India, I worked on the lands of several Kutch tribes, namely: Rabari, Ahir, Jats, Harijans, Sodha, Mutwa, and Node.
 I acknowledge and thank the nations whose lands I got the opportunity to work on.
 References: Native Lands and Tribes of Kutch